4 killed in landslide, more feared trapped at mining site in Haryana's Bhiwani district | Politics

 Four people have been killed and many others are feared trapped following a landslide at Dadam mining site here on Saturday.

-Haryana Home Minister Anil Vij said several rescue teams have pressed into service for rescue work.
+Haryana Home Minister Anil Vij said several rescue teams have been pressed into service.

 “I am deeply saddened over the incident that took place at the mining site in Bhiwani district of Haryana.
 The rescue operation is being run by the administration.
 National Disaster Response Force (NDRF) team from Ghaziabad, State Disaster Response Force (SDRF) from Madhuban and an Army unit from Hisar have been called.
 So far four people have died,” said Vij in a tweet.